TDiblik/anyhow-tauri/README.md

 ## Credit

-Initially, when I asked about using `anyhow` with tauri in a Tauri Working Group Office Hours call, a Discord user (I cannot find them for the love of god 😅) suggested I use the following code:
+Initially, when I asked about using `anyhow` with tauri in a Tauri Working Group Office Hours call, a Discord user [@kesomannen](https://github.com/Kesomannen), suggested I use the following code:

 ```rust
 #[derive(Debug)]